B0neShAd0w/Hacktoria/A Strange File.md

 ![strange-file](https://user-images.githubusercontent.com/117080369/205494663-eeddb34e-7236-4bc5-9668-da0ca6f20ad3.jpg)

-Let's see if we can get the 2nd file, for this we will head over to <a href="https://www.aperisolve.com">Aperi'Solve</a>
+Let's see if we can get any additional file(s), for this we will head over to <a href="https://www.aperisolve.com">Aperi'Solve</a>.

-Select the image from the previous steps and click `SUBMIT`, once it has finished processing the image, scroll down to the `Foremost` section.
+Select the image from the previous steps and click `SUBMIT`, once it has finished processing, scroll down to the `Foremost` section.

 ![Screenshot 2022-12-03 180839](https://user-images.githubusercontent.com/117080369/205494696-02550b1f-2aba-4813-a62b-178c91d83823.png)